-One of the staples of Japanese drinking culture is Sake!
-If you haven’t heard of Sake before, don’t worry, by the end of this article, you will be an expert in the types of Sake and different breweries in Japan!
+Ah, one of the staples of Japanese drinking culture: Sake!
+If you haven’t come across Sake before, fret not!
+By the time you finish reading this article, you’ll be well-versed in the various types of Sake and the myriad sake breweries in Japan!

 What is Japanese Sake?

-So what is Sake?
-Japanese Sake, also known as Nihonshu (日本酒) is a type of alcohol that is unique to Japan.
-The primary ingredients used to make Sake are rice, rice malt and water.
-Sake is said to have originated in the Jomon – Yayoi period therefore has a long and extensive history.
+So, what is Sake?
+Japanese Sake, also known as Nihonshu (日本酒), is a unique type of alcohol native to Japan.
+Its primary ingredients include rice, rice malt, and water.
+Sake is believed to have originated in the Jomon – Yayoi period, boasting a long and rich history.

-The alcohol content of Sake can vary, however it averages around the 15% mark making it fairly strong, but light enough to sip and enjoy at a reasonable pace.
-There are certain brands that can push their way up to the 20% mark, however under the Liquor Tax law, in order to be classified as Sake, the alcohol content cannot exceed 22%.
+The alcohol content of Sake can vary, typically averaging around the 15% mark, making it quite potent yet light enough to savour at a leisurely pace.
+Some brands may reach up to 20%, but according to the Liquor Tax law, for Sake classification, the alcohol content must not exceed 22%.

 How do you drink it?
 Different Sakes can be enjoyed in different ways.
-It is quite common for certain types of sake to be heated up slightly (this is known as Atsukan 熱燗).
-Other sakes are preferred cold over ice.
+It’s common for certain types of sake to be slightly heated (known as Atsukan 熱燗), while others are best served chilled or over ice.

 Asahi Sake Brewery [Niigata]